Elegant Chocolate Flowers for Cakes

 **If tinting your candy coating, make sure that you use an oil based candy coloring gel rather than the coloring gels used when tinting buttercream or fondant.
 Colors that are not oil based may thicken the chocolate too much to work with (or cause it to seize).

-We made a chocolate peony video tutorial several years ago which we still love, but today's technique is simpler and faster, and the results are every bit as beautiful!
+We made a chocolate peony cake video several years ago which we still love, but today's technique is simpler and faster, and the results are every bit as beautiful!

-These beautiful pink flowers are such an impressive way to top off cakes for all sorts of occasions, and the colors can easily be changed to match the color scheme.
+These beautiful pink chocolate flowers are such an impressive way to top off cakes for all sorts of occasions.
+It would make a beautiful birthday cake design, bridal shower cake, baby shower cake, and more!

 We think that these chocolate flowers most resemble peonies, although if they were white rather than pink, they would look like magnolias as well!
 I hope that you have fun with this technique- the flowers are so much fun to make and the options are endless.